nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

           matches.

 We estimate that running the full experiments on the provided VM will take over 30 hours.
-Please see the README for instructions on running the experiments, as well as how to skip stages of the experiment.
+Please see the README at the repository root for instructions on running the experiments, as well as how to skip stages of the experiment.